 MongoDB Alternatives: Apache Cassandra

-If you are looking for a Database Management System that offers high availability and scalability without affecting performance, consider Apache Cassandra is one of the best MongoDB alternatives to consider.
-It is an Open-Source NoSQL database that enables operational simplicity and support replication across many data centers and cloud availability zones.
+If you are looking for a Database Management System that offers high availability and scalability without affecting performance, Apache Cassandra is one of the best MongoDB alternatives to consider.
+It is an Open-Source NoSQL database that enables operational simplicity and supports replication across many data centers and cloud availability zones.
 When data is replicated in multiple nodes, it ensures that the system is fault-tolerant.
-Cassandra was initially developed for Facebook but you can deploy it across multiple servers very quickly.
-Every node in the cluster works separately, thus, you don’t have to worry about bottlenecks in the system.
+Cassandra was initially developed for Facebook, but you can deploy it across multiple servers very quickly.
+Every node in the cluster works separately, so you don’t have to worry about bottlenecks in the system.

 However, some Apache Cassandra users have reported that it doesn’t offer consistently high availability and its performance can be unpredictable.
 It has a free version and they can customize the costs according to your needs.